etcgroup/text-prizm/docs/rest/messages.md

 * 404: The body contains an error message.

 ### Count the total number of matching messages: `GET messages/count`

 Parameters:
 * `start`: retrieve messages after this MySQL datetime
+* `cluster_id`: retrieve messages with this cluster id

+### Get code instances for a page of messages: `GET messages/code_instances`

+Each code instance includes information about its code.

+Parameters:
+* `start`: retrieve messages after this MySQL datetime